GollyGang/ready/Scripts/Houdini/README.md

 - A Camera called *cam_ortho_unit* - To view the sim through, it is set to orthographic view and points directly at the sim.
 - A Ropnet called *ropnet_outputs* - Containing some examples of how to use the above nodes to produce geometry or image file outputs.

 The best view of the sim is not from inside the dopnet (where it generally looks very bright, grayscale and data-y).
-However inside the dopnet is where the central control is (on the rd_object node), so before diving in, you may wish to --pin the view-- of the Scene Viewer when the post-processed sim geo is visible (for example in the root of the 'rd_template' Subnet), before diving into the dopnet.
+However inside the dopnet is where the central control is (on the rd_object node), so before diving in, you may wish to **pin** the Scene Viewer with the post-processed sim geometry visible (for example in the root of the 'rd_template' Subnet), before diving into the dopnet.

-To tune the look of the resulting simulation, you can look to the node called 'rd_object_post_process' inside 'geo_mergeSim' in the template.
+To tune the look of the resulting simulation, you can take a look at the node called 'rd_object_post_process' inside 'geo_mergeSim' in the template, or build your own visualisation/generated result based on the reagent fields.

 ### Loading VTI Files

-If you want to load new VTI files you will find a 'VTI File' parameter on the 'RD Object' node inside dop subnet: 'dopnet_rd' in the template.
+If you want to load new VTI files you will find a 'VTI File' parameter on the 'RD Object' node inside Dop Subnet: 'dopnet_rd' in the template.

 If you are having troubles loading new VTIs you should check that the path to the 'rdy' binary is correctly specified on the 'Ready Install Path' parameter on the rd_object Dop node.

-To load a new VTI file, press the 'File Chooser' button to the right of the VTI File parameter on the 'RD Object' node, and select the VTI file that you wish to load.
+To load a new VTI file, press the 'File Chooser' button to the right of the VTI File parameter on the rd_object node, and select the VTI file that you wish to load.
 The import should happen (via callback) when the value of this parameter changes.
 Make sure that you are on the first frame of the sim when you do this!

 Not all types of VTI will work yet, only ones that define 2D-voxel simulations that use 'Formula' mode, and a few (definitely not all!) that use 'Full Kernel' mode.
 We are planning to eventually support more Ready VTI types.
 It would also be nice to be able to write back to VTI from Houdini too, but currently it is exclusively a VTI importer, not an exporter.

 ### Load VTIs When on First Frame Of Sim

-At the moment it is important to load new VTIs when you are on the first frame of the simulation (in other words after rewinding!).
+At the moment it is important to load new VTIs when you are on the first frame of the simulation, in other words after rewinding!
+(Ctrl-Up is the hotkey to rewind).
 If you forget to do that and things are not working, you may be able to first rewind and then use the 'Force Reload' button to hopefully help get things working again.
 There are still probably buggy edge-cases so no guarantees about what it will load or do.

 ## Node Types